Federal Trade Commission (FTC), Centers for Medicare & Medicaid Services (CMS), and Office of the Inspector General (OIG), HHS.

 - Presentation of government-issued photographic identification to the Federal Protective Service or Guard Service personnel.

 - Interior and exterior inspection of vehicles (this includes engine and trunk inspection) at the entrance to the grounds.
-Parking permits and instructions will be issued after the vehicle inspection.
+Parking permits and Start Printed Page 57042instructions will be issued after the vehicle inspection.

 - Passing through a metal detector and inspection of items brought into the building.
 We note that all items brought to CMS, whether personal or for the purpose of demonstration or to support a demonstration, are subject to inspection.